 Q: What do you bring to a song?

 A: My specialty is offering creative input to arrangements or tracking instruments, whether I'm playing the instrument or somebody else is.
-I don't like to think that 'my' ideas are the ultimate - it is what the song calls for that is.
-It can be just simple placement that makes all the difference.
+I don't like to think that 'my' ideas are the ultimate - it's what the song calls for that is.
+Sometimes the simplest alteration can be the step to the next level.

 Q: What's your typical work process?

-A: I like to have rehearsals & pre-production going into recording, especially if it's a band project or if there's any multiple instrument-live performance involved.
+A: I like to have rehearsals & pre-production going into recording, especially if it's a band project or if there's any multiple live-instrument performance involved.
 Demos help, too.

 Q: What other musicians or music production professionals inspire you?

 A: On a large scale, I love Dr. John, Freddie King, The Band, Tom Petty, Phil Ramone, Al Schmitt, Pink Floyd, among others.
-However, I draw on inspiration from my friends/colleagues and local live shows that I go see.
+However, I draw inspiration from my friends/colleagues and local live shows.